-We will ensure a comprehensive whole school curriculum response is in place to enable all children to learn about and manage online risks effectively as part of providing a broad and balanced curriculum.
+• We will ensure a comprehensive whole school curriculum response is in place to enable all children to learn about and manage online risks effectively as part of providing a broad and balanced curriculum.

-DSLs and SLT may find it helpful to access UK Council for Internet Safety (UKCIS) 'Education for a Connected World Framework' and DfE 'Teaching online safety in school' guidance.
+To support we access UK Council for Internet Safety (UKCIS) 'Education for a Connected World Framework' and DfE 'Teaching online safety in school' guidance.

-Working with Parents/Carers
+Working with Parents / Carers

-- We will build a partnership approach to online safety and will support parents/carers to become aware of and alert to the potential online benefits and risks for children by: - providing information on our school website and through existing communication channels eg Class Dojo - o offering specific online safety events for parents/carers or highlighting online safety at existing events
+- We will build a partnership approach to online safety and will support parents/carers to become aware of and alert to the potential online benefits and risks for children by: - Providing information for parents about how to keep their children safe online, this is on our website, class dojo and available as a hard copy - Share which filtering and monitoring systems are in place with parents/carers - Share what you are asking children to do online including which sites they might access